Rudo2204/mendo/README.md

 ## How to actually use it
 So when you are done with the integration process, open your manga archives and read them like normal.
 When you come to a new chapter, press the assigned external button corresponding to `mendo` command.
 It will automatically update +1 to your manga progress.
 Yay.\
-**NOTE:** The filename of your manga archive MUST match the regex `^(.*) v?(\d+)` (all manga rippers use this naming convention I think?) else it won't work.
-The actual manga name can be in their native name, romaji or english.
+**NOTE:** By default, the regex pattern `^(.*) (v?|c?)\d+` (most manga rippers use this naming convention) is used to get the manga title from the archived file.
+You can override this pattern with the optional flag `--regexp` (or `-e` for short).
+The manga title can be in their native name, romaji or english.
 As long as it's the first result when you search on Anilist it should work.

 ## Contribute
 [Create new issue](https://github.com/Rudo2204/rtend/issues) if you meet any bugs or have any ideas.\